 Microsoft Office 2010 Lesson Plans: Microsoft

-Another option is Microsoft’s own Microsoft IT Academy Program.
+Another option is Microsoft’s own Microsoft Imagine Academy.
 Here you’ll find customizable lesson plans.
 You will also find all sorts of valuable information and content for developing and refining your own Microsoft Office 2010 lesson plans.
 You can also check out Microsoft in Education for some great ideas.

 Microsoft Office 2010 Lesson Plans: Online Communities and Blogs